Abdallah-Afifi/Analysis-of-Sorting-Algorithms/Algorithms/Heap Sort.md

 # Algorithm

    1. Build a binary max-heap (or min-heap) from the input array, where the highest (or lowest) value is at the root node (the end of the sorted array)
-   This part takes O(n) time, following the below steps:
+   This part takes O(n) time, following the steps below:
       a.
 Starting from the last parent node (i.e., the parent node of the last element), heapify down the node until it satisfies the heap property.
       b.
 Repeat step a for all parent nodes, working backwards from the last parent node to the root.